briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

             described in division (e)(3)D.1. of this section and from which an item or device described in that division may be readily assembled.

-    4. _(4)_ “Biological agent” has the same meaning as in Ohio R.C.
+    4. _(4)_ "Biological agent" has the same meaning as in Ohio R.C.
 2917.33.

-    5. _(5)_ “Emergency medical services personnel” has the same meaning as in Ohio R.C.
+    5. _(5)_ "Emergency medical services personnel" has the same meaning as in Ohio R.C.
 2133.21.

-    6. _(6)_ “Institution of higher education” means any of the following:
+    6. _(6)_ "Institution of higher education" means any of the following:

         1. _(A)_ A state university or college as defined in Ohio R.C.
         3345.12(A) (1), community college, state community college, university